radiantlogicinc/radiantlogic-openapi-codegen/README.md

 ## Using the Codegen

-The codegen is published as a docker image to DockerHub, `rlidev/openapi-java-client-codegen:$VERSION_NUMBER`.
+The codegen is published as a docker image to DockerHub and can be seen here: [rlidev/openapi-java-client-codegen](https://hub.docker.com/repository/docker/rlidev/openapi-java-client-codegen/general).
 It is capable of generating Java client code for any OpenAPI 3 specification.
 The specification can be referenced via a local filepath or a URL.

 All code is written to the `/output` directory in the docker image.
 That directory needs to be mounted as a volume in order to write the code to the local filesystem.